ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 3. When does it fail?

-It fails when
+It fails when I don't turn my desk lamp on; it also failed to recognize the banana when i point it directly towards the camera.

 5. When it fails, why does it fail?

+I think it failed because of the lighting, and also because I did not put comprehensive training data to train the model.

 4. Based on the behavior you have seen, what other scenarios could cause problems?

-When there are multiple items in the camera frame, simple image recognition would not be enough to give out the correct labels; To successfully recognize all the fruits that appears in the
+When there are multiple items in the camera frame, simple image recognition would not be enough to give out the correct labels; To successfully recognize all the fruits that appears in the picture frame, there should first be image segmentation to tell how many fruits there are.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?